 - Allow the meat to marinate for at least 30 minutes to enhance its flavour.

 - Cook the meat in a pot with water until tender.
-This may take about 45 minutes to 1 hour, depending on the type of meat and size of the pieces.
+This may take about 45 minutes to 1 hour, depending on the type of meat and the size of the pieces.

 - Ensure the meat is cooked thoroughly.